-The City of Newton's current long term pension and retiree health insurance obligations approximate \$950 million.
+The City of Newton's current long-term pension and retiree health insurance obligations approximate \$950 million.
 The City of Newton employees earn two types of compensation - current and deferred.
-Salaries and other forms of current compensation (e.g., health insurance) are received by employees during their employment.
+Salaries and other forms of current compensation, notably health insurance, are received by employees during their employment.
 Deferred compensation is received after the employee retires and only when vesting and age requirements have been met.